-Figure 18 E6A2-CS3E Rotary Encoder (Reprinted with permission from Creative Commons License)
+Figure 18 E6A2-CS3E Rotary Encoder

 3.4.13.
 E6A2-CS3E Rotary Encoder

 This rotary encoder allows us to attach it to any motor and provide motor feedback.
 This type of rotary encoder uses a potentiometer to measure motion.
 It works on between 5V and 12V, so it would be able to use our main 12V rail.
 The maximum revolution per minute is 5000rpm.
 The feedback is provided by voltage levels.
 This would require us to write the code in our main application, or to create a separate board just for handing the information.